pokt-network/pocket-core/doc/portable-private-key-spec.md

 >
 > The KDF used for password-based symmetric encryption.
 >
-> Currently pocket is using bcrypt as a sole kdf
+> Currently pocket is using scrypt as a sole kdf

 #### salt
 > type: `string`